RG9n/RG9n.github.io/write-ups/steelmountain.md

 ## Task 4: Access and Escalation Without Metasploit

 One of the best ways to get better at CTFs like this is to find alternatives.
 There's almost always plenty of other options/paths you can take and you can learn a lot from finding new routes.

+For this one let's backtrack to the other exploit we saw in Task 2, we will be using the same vulnerability, but a new [exploit](https://www.exploit-db.com/exploits/39161).
+We saw this earlier in exploit-db.